bhatushar/synonym-ranked-search/README.md

 After metadata computation has finished, the user can enter their search query.
 Longer queries tend to produce more accurate research but take longer to be processed.

 Once the search results are returned, a file can be decrypted an opened by it's index.
 Enter `q` to return to query input.
+In search mode, press `Ctrl-C` to terminate the program.

 ## Testing